-Day one of the Congress includes a keynote speech and panels on issues from frontline journalism and coping with trauma to increasing diversity and how to engage young audiences.
+Day one of the Congress includes a keynote speech by the award winning author Elif Shafak & women’s rights activist Dr Helen Pankhurst.
+Panels will cover issues from frontline journalism and coping with trauma to increasing diversity and how to engage young audiences.
 Plus, you’ll have the opportunity to try out a unique virtual reality experience produced by the BBC on the suffragettes and their fight to win the vote for women.
-Lunch will be provided.

 Journalism Emerging Stories

 Day two will feature both scholarly and professional contributions from across journalism academia and industry.
 Speakers will tackle issues related to understanding how and why journalism as a profession is changing.
 They will explore gender equality in the newsrooms and on screen, participatory journalism, literary journalism and how long-read formats help promote better journalism.
 Discussion panels on the future of freedom of speech in Europe and reporting the Middle East from within will tackle the challenges that face journalists operating in different political, cultural and economic contexts.
 Please note that lunch will not be provided on this day.
 There will be a drinks reception at the end of the day, sponsored by the Taiwanese Embassy.

 In the evening there will be a screening of the film Invisible Battalion, charting the stories of Ukrainian women participating in the war.
 The screening will take place at the Frontline Club from 19:00.
 Discounted tickets will soon be available to Congress delegates directly from the Frontline Club.